hfoffani/PID-controller/README.md

 5. Change around the constants a little bit to get it working to the best performance.

-It was a bit tedious but it seemed to work although the car was unable to finish the track.
+It was a bit tedious, but it seemed to work although the automobile was unable to finish the track.
-My intuition was that the car was accelerating along the race circuit (the first version has a fixed throttle value of .30) so while the values were good for the initial section they would be invalid towards the end.
+My intuition was that the car was accelerating along the race circuit (the first version has a fixed throttle value of .30) so while the values were good for the initial section, they would be invalid towards the end.
 I also suspected that adding the total error (integral error) for the whole run was not correct, i.e. the errors in the first curves should not affect the steering of the last curves.